dfrappart/dfrappart.github.io/_posts/2024-03-29-AKS_and_Cilium_101.markdown

 ```

 Once the cluster is deployed, we can get the cluster credentials and have a look at Cilium status.
-We need cilium cli btw, which installation is documented here.
+We need cilium cli btw, which binary are available [here](https://github.com/cilium/cilium-cli#helm-installation-mode).

 ```bash